Central York wants to be 'ahead of the curve' with school start times

 Elementary students would shift from starting at 9 a.m. to starting at 7:45 a.m., and secondary students would switch from 7:45 a.m. to 8:55 a.m.

 A 2017 study from the New Jersey Department of Education looked at statewide data for schools with later start times, and Pennsylvania is scheduled to release its own data in October, Snell said.

 The state Department of Education confirmed that a state Senate resolution passed in September authorized a study led by the Joint State Government Commission.

 The resolution memo cited research that lack of proper sleep for teens creates a higher risk for physical and mental health problems, suicidal thoughts and decline in academic performance.

 "One of the concerns I have will be the impact on the positive and negative side of our younger students and younger families," board member Michael Wagner said.

 Snell said there is not much research yet into the effects of earlier start times on elementary-age students, but other factors need to be considered.

 Some parents rely on older students being home first to take care of younger students, he said, and the district's YMCA after care program — which serves each elementary building — would need an extension.

-At the secondary level, athletes might miss all of their flex period, and some of their last class period to make it to games, but there could be an option to do a morning free period instead.
+At the secondary level, athletes might miss all of their flex period and some of their last class period to make it to games, but there could be an option to do a free period in the morning instead.

-A good local precedent is in place, as South Western School District flipped its school day at least 12 years ago, said district Assistant Superintendent Daniel Hartman in an email.
+A good local precedent is in place, as South Western School District flipped its school day at least 12 years ago, said South Western Assistant Superintendent Daniel Hartman in an email.